 Communication Tools

-How we use Slack, Email, and Zoom at Selora Homes.
+How we use Slack, Email, Zoom, and Google Calendar at Selora Homes.

 Slack